rosiecakes/django-docker-dojo/README.md

 ## Building the system
-The simplest way to get this stack of containers working is to use the commands in the included Makefile, which will do everything for you.
+The simplest way to get this stack of containers working is to use the commands in the Makefile, which will do everything for you.

 After cloning this repository to a fresh directory on your local machine, the build workflow should be as simple as running 3 commands: